 More Subtle Differences:

-- The SAT only offers 4 multiple choice answers as opposed to the ACT that offers 5 multiple choice answers when it comes to the math sections.
+- The SAT only offers 4 answer choices as opposed to the ACT that offers 5 multiple choice answers when it comes to the math sections.
 This helps if you are taking the test strategically because it’s one less answer you have to consider.

 - On the SAT reading, the questions are always given chronologically.
 The ACT can be random in their questioning.

-- Although the tests are roughly the same amount of time in total (2 hours 55 minutes ACT and 3 hours for the SAT) the time allowed for each question is pretty different.
-Remember, the ACT has an additional section on the test with science so altogether, you have less time per question/section on the ACT.
+- Although the tests are roughly the same amount of time in total with the SAT having a bit overall extra time (2 hours 55 minutes ACT and 3 hours for the SAT) the time allowed for each question is pretty different.
+Remember, the ACT has an additional section on the test with science so altogether, you have less time per section for the ACT questions.

 Which test should you take?

 The short answer is both.
 Take both if you have the ability to do so.
 If you don’t have the time to take both, go to www.collegeboard.org and www.act.org and take their practice tests.
 Treat them as if you are taking them for record.
 Time yourself, and don’t allow yourself to cheat.
 Again, take them as if you are taking the actual test at a testing center.
-Once you have done this, tally up your scores and see which test you preferred.
+Once you have done this, tally up your total score and see which test is a better fit.
 There’s always a preference for most students.
 Gut check and ask yourself which you would rather tackle.
 This is a strategy ONLY if you don’t have the time to take both tests for record.

 Now, we want to give you some statistics that we have found over the last 30 years of college counseling.
 Our students tend to gravitate towards and do better on the ACT over the SAT.
 One of the reasons we feel that the ACT might be a little easier for many of our students is because it is a more straightforward test.
 SAT test writers tend to be a little trickier when they write their tests.
 According to our students, they often add more questions that are designed to confuse the student leaving them to have to reread the question multiple times in order to understand what they are asking for.